reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 # Usage with React Router

-Warning: This guide assumes you are using `react-router@^2.7.0`.
-As of May 2017 the current version of React Router is 4+.
-If you have just run `npm install --save react-router`, you will be using a version that does not match this guide.
+_Warning: This guide assumes you are using React Router 2.x or 3.x.
+The current version of React Router is 4.x.
+If you have just run `npm install --save react-router`, you will be using a version that does not match this guide._

 So you want to do routing with your Redux app.
 You can use it with [React Router](https://github.com/reactjs/react-router).
 Redux will be the source of truth for your data and React Router will be the source of truth for your URL.
 In most of the cases, **it is fine** to have them separate unless you need to time travel and rewind actions that triggers the change URL.